Libby Volunteer Fire Department

 Having a balanced, blended training program is vital to our success as a department.
 Along with equipping the LVFD firefighters with the necessary skills needed to handle real–world emergencies, our structured program ensures that our firefighters are confident in their decisions and are prepared to act decisively in high–stress, dangerous situations.

-Railroad Hazmat Response Training Program
+Railroad Hazmat Response Training

-Live Fire Acquired Structures Training
+Live Fire Training

 When opportunities arise, the Libby Volunteer Fire Department utilizes abandoned structures to provide fire personnel with hands–on, fireground experience in a safe and controlled environment.
-Furthmore, our volunteers are able to gain additional experience by performing fire attack drills, managing hose lines, and improving search and rescue techniques.
-However, because this type of scenario is generally limited by the availability of resources and requires significant planning, we are fortunate to be able to practice this exercise one to two times annually.
+Furthermore, our volunteers are able to gain additional experience by performing fire attack drills, managing hose lines, and improving search and rescue techniques.
+However, because this type of scenario is generally limited by the availability of resources and requires significant planning, we are fortunate to be able to practice this type of exercise one to two times annually.

 Specialty Training Exercises